VladPVS/FastSearchLibraryNETCore/README.md

 #### Glory to Ukraine!

 # FastSearchLibrary (.NET Core)
-The multithreading library that provides opportunity both to fast find files or directories using different search criteria and search text files by its content.
+The multithreading library that provides opportunity both to fast find files or directories using different search criteria and search text files by their content.

 .NET Framework version is available [here](https://github.com/VladPVS/FastSearchLibrary ".NET Framework version").